austinmcorso/aws-serverless/README.md

 - If the user visits the page before all of the images are generated, they should see an "In-progress" indicator.

+## What we're building

+We want to demonstrate best practices in two areas:

+- Handler (Lambda) development
+- Deployment of backing infrastructure

+In order to do this, we will need the following components:

+- A lambda for uploading the original image, placing it in S3, and returning an id
+- An SQS queue for holding the resizing jobs after the original upload
+- A lambda for resizing an image
+- A static page in S3 for viewing image details, given an id

+Using multiple components in the AWS ecosystem should provide us with opportunity to explore the differences in using Terraform or Cloudformation against specialized frameworks like Serverless or Apex.
+Having multiple Lambdas should also expose the variation and testing challenges when integrating with AWS services.